Skip to content

 How it works

-In the extrusion process, the molten metal is pressed through a die under high pressure to produce an extruded section with a length of up to 18 meters, which is then cut to length after cooling.
+In the extrusion process, the metal, which is heated to 450 to 500 °C, is pressed through a die under high pressure and the resulting 6 to 7 metre long profile strand is cut to length after cooling.
 The individual design of the extrusion tool defines the design and therefore also the cooling capacity.
 Once a die is manufactured, it can be used to produce numerous heat sinks.

 If required, the cooling capacity of extruded heat sinks can be optimized by CNC machining and/or surface finishing.